lupyuen/lupyuen.github.io/src/visual.md

 -   [__"Run NuttX"__](https://lupyuen.github.io/articles/nuttx#run-nuttx)

-In the NuttX Shell, enter this command to start our Zig App...
+In the NuttX Shell, enter this command to start our IoT Sensor App...

 ```bash
 sensortest visual
 ```

-The generated Zig code should correctly read the Temperature, Pressure and Humidity from BME280 Sensor, and transmit the values to LoRaWAN...
+Our IoT Sensor App should correctly read the Temperature, Pressure and Humidity from BME280 Sensor, and transmit the values to LoRaWAN (simulated)...

 ```text
 NuttShell (NSH) NuttX-10.3.0